• Share this on:

 Low income leads to environmental issues in different ways:

-- Climate change.
+• Climate change.
 Adapting to climate change is expensive for farmers.
-It also costs money to ensure that cocoa does not make climate change worse.
-Read about the different ways in which cocoa farmers can adapt to climate change.
+It also costs money to make sure that cocoa doesn’t make climate change worse (mitigation).
+This article explains different ways in which cocoa farmers can adapt to climate change.

 Support farmers